DeeStarks/negotium/README.md

 # Negotium

 A simple, lightweight, and easy-to-use task/job queue for Python.
-It tries to mimic the implementation of celery and celery beat, but without the complexity and overhead to setup.
-For now, it offers only a minimal set of features, which will be expanded.
-It also currently only supports Redis as the broker; however, it is planned to support other brokers in the future.
+It provides a simple API for running tasks asynchronously, scheduling tasks to run at a specific time, and running tasks periodically.

+Unlike celery, negotium is designed to be simple and easy to use.
+It does not require a separate worker process to run tasks.
+Instead, it uses a single-threaded event loop to run tasks asynchronously.
+This makes it ideal for small to medium-sized projects that do not require the complexity of a full-blown task queue.

+> Negotium supports only Redis as a broker for now.
+Support for other brokers will be added in the future.

 ## Installation